ucam-smt/ucam-smt.github.io/sgnmt/html/_sources/setup.txt

     $ python train.py --help
     $ python decode.py --help

 If you see the help texts for both commands, you are ready for the :ref:`tutorial-label`.
-If both commands fail, there is probably something wrong with your blocks installation.
-If only ``decode.py`` fails, double-check that OpenFST, SRILM, and NPLM are properly installed as described above, and that they are added to your ``PYTHONPATH``.
+Otherwise, there is probably something wrong with your Blocks or OpenFST installation.